WYSIWYG who? Structured content is an editor’s best friend

 Let’s say you have a specific tagline or key visual you use everywhere, across all your channels and devices.
 If you change it just once, it updates across the whole shebang.

-Image depicting how that updating a piece of content in one place will change it everywhere
+Updating a content element in one place updates it everywhere

 When content types are linked in a content model, they can be reused anywhere.
 I explain this in more depth in the first video of my new series for creators, “the studio”: